Our networking protocol.

 message-level naxplanation ack.

-Here we describes how the Ames network relays packets.
+Here we describes how the Ames network relays packets and does peer discovery.
 We ignore all details about UDP, which occurs at a lower layer than Ames.

 When a ship first contacts another ship, it may only know its